abirsaif/odin-recipes/README.md

 # odin-recipes
-First ever project in Odin - Implementing basic HTML syntax to create a recipe list
+For my first-ever project in Odin, I will demonstrate the implementation of basic HTML syntax using links, lists, and images to create multiple recipe lists.